Siemens Venture: Amtrak Midwest

 Of the 97 cars, 68 are built as married pairs (two cars semi-permanently coupled with open gangways), while the remaining 29 are single (unmarried) cars with traditional gangways.
 Half of the married pairs (17) have a café car and an economy coach, while the remaining 17 have a combination business class/economy class coach and an economy-only coach.
 The business class and café cars have two vestibules each, while the economy coaches have one.
 This arrangement—unique among Venture operators—allows trains to be sized to meet the travel demands of individual routes and allows business class seating and cafe cars to be added or removed.
-Among the 29 single cars are three cab cars with economy seating for exclusive use on Hiawatha trains.
+Among the 29 single cars are three cab cars with economy seating for exclusive use on Hiawatha trains, expected to enter service in 2026.

-Amtrak Northeast Corridor

-Amtrak has made a firm order for 75 trainsets, which it will brand as the Amtrak Airo, for intercity routes that operate over its Northeast Corridor.

-The trainsets will be built in three configurations, tailored to the capacity and propulsion needs of the routes over which they will operate.
-All trainsets will include an ALC-42E Charger locomotive on one end of the consist and a cab control passenger car on the opposite end.
-Onboard, there will be a car with a food service area and a mix of Coach Class and Business Class seating.
-The initial order for 65 trainsets was later increased to 75 in August 2023, with an option to purchase additional trainsets in the future.